-The Pre-K program will provide a mid-morning snack and each child will supply their own cold lunch.
+In the Pre-K program each child will provide their own snack.

 The Extended Day program will provide an afternoon snack.

 Health Requirements for Staff

 Staff employed in the Our Savior Lutheran Pre-K and Extended Day program MUST be certified by a practicing physician to be free from any disability which would prevent them from caring for children.
 Documentation is on file.